-2.18 Government guidance requires the Forum to make a statement about the modifications to a Neighbourhood Plan that is already in force.
-The Forum must state whether it believes on the one hand that the modifications are significant but do not substantially alter its nature - and therefore require inspection by an independent examiner; or alternatively, that the changes are large enough to alter the fundamental nature of the Plan - and therefore require both inspection and a public referendum.
-The Forum is required to state reasons for its opinion.
-The Forum's statement on modifications is submitted as an accompanying document.
+- 2.18 Government guidance requires the Forum to make a statement about the modifications to a Neighbourhood Plan that is already in force.
+The Forum must state whether it believes on the one hand that the modifications are significant but do not substantially alter its nature and therefore require inspection by an independent examiner; or alternatively, that the changes are large enough to alter the fundamental nature of the Plan and therefore require both inspection and a public referendum.
+The Forum is required to state reasons for its opinion. - 2.19 Accordingly, the Forum is submitting the following statement that both summarises the proposed changes to the Plan and argues that they remain true to the aims and goals of its predecessor.